vllm-project/llm-compressor/examples/big_models_with_accelerate/README.md

 # Quantizing Big Models with `accelerate`

-`llmcompressor` integrates natively wiht `accelerate` to support quantizing large models.
+`llmcompressor` integrates natively with `accelerate` to support quantizing large models.

 ## Overview

 [`accelerate`]((https://huggingface.co/docs/accelerate/en/index)) is a highly useful library in the Hugging Face ecosystem that supports for working with large models, including:
-- Offloading parameters to CPU and disk
+- Offloading parameters to CPU
 - Sharding models across multiple GPUs with pipeline-parallelism

 As a result, `accelerate` enables `llmcompressor` to easily support quantizing models that cannot fit onto a single GPU (such as Llama 70B and 405B)!